Need a dental filling? You’re not alone and you’ve got more choices than ever.

 Prevent Bigger Problems Later

-By treating tooth decay early with a filling, you often avoid more invasive and costly procedures, like crowns or root canals, down the road.
+By treating tooth decay early with a filling, you often avoid more invasive and costly procedures, like crowns or root canal therapy in Burnaby, down the road.

 Signs You Might Need a Filling